-With regard to the risk of transition, the analysis and adaptation works are based at this stage on the work of the NGFS (Network for Greening the Financial System), pioneer in this field.
-For the Group's internal requirements in terms of climate stress tests, the NGFS scenarios can be adjusted and adapted, so that they are more in touch with most recent developments (e.g. at the macroeconomic level) or that they are more specifically adapted to the Group's portfolios.
-In addition, in collaboration with other companies and institutions, the Group is taking part in the Iris initiative to define transition scenarios with more precise sectoral aspects that are relevant to assess transition risk.
+With regard to transition risk, the analysis and adaptation works are based at this stage on the work of the NGFS (Network for Greening the Financial System), pioneer in this field.
+For the Group's internal requirements in terms of climate stress tests, NGFS scenarios can be adjusted and adapted, so that they are more in touch with most recent developments (e.g. at the macroeconomic level) or that they are more specifically adapted to the Group's portfolios.
+In addition, in collaboration with other companies and institutions, the Group is taking part in the initiative to define transition scenarios with more precise sectoral aspects that are relevant to assess transition risk.